Learn these three tactics to free your presentation style and improve your public speaking.

-The path to becoming a great speaker is one often achieved by learning from past lessons and experiences.
-At my very first speaking gig, I was a barrel of nervous energy; I found myself falling into some classic ‘don’t do’ presentation habits.
-I’m going to share some of those lessons with you today to help free your presentation style.
-I’ll point out some of the tips I’ve learnt from some really confident and engaging speakers.
+The path to becoming a great speaker is often achieved by learning from past lessons and experiences.
+At my first speaking gig, I was a barrel of nervous energy; I found myself falling into some classic ‘don’t do’ presentation habits.
+I will share some of those lessons with you today to help free your presentation style.
+I’ll point out some tips I’ve learnt from some confident and engaging speakers.

 I’d suggest watching some popular talks on TED; it’s a great place to pick up techniques on different presentation styles.

 1. Get Out From Behind the Lectern

 It helps if the audience can see you.
-Many presenters have a tendency to be overly reliant on their notes or need to see their presentation slides in front of them in case they forget what they were going to say.
+Many presenters tend to be overly reliant on their notes or need to see their presentation slides in front of them in case they forget what they will say.

 The problem is your audience is not engaging with you.
 Instead, they are solely focused on looking at just your slides.

-It’s easy to see how many presenters can lose their audience’s attention all too quickly with this method.
-Especially if their slides suck!
+It’s easy to see how many presenters can quickly lose their audience’s attention with this method, especially if their slides suck!

 The sight of the presenter hiding behind their laptop, lectern, stand, or pulpit doesn’t exude confidence (it’s ok for priests and vicars to do this because they don’t have any presentation slides; therefore, your eyes are solely on them).